SQLFTW/sqlftw/README.md

 -----------------------------

 where we are now:
-- [x] ~98% MySQL language features implemented
+- [x] ~99.9% MySQL language features implemented
+- [x] basic unit tests with serialisation
 - [x] tested against several thousands of tables and migrations
+- [x] parses everything from MySQL test suite (no false negatives)
-- [ ] tested against all test cases from MySQL test suite
+- [ ] fails on all error tests from MySQL test suite (no false positives)
+- [ ] serialisation testing on MySQL test suite (all features kept as expected)
+- [ ] fuzzy testing (parser handles mutated SQL strings exactly like a real DB)
-- [ ] porting my static analysis tool on the new parser
+- [ ] porting my static analysis tools on the new parser (probably many API changes)
+- [ ] distinguishing server version (parsing for exact version of the DB server)
 - [ ] 100% MySQL language features implemented
 - [ ] release of first stable version?
-- [ ] better define how to work with different platforms and versions (Maria, Percona, non-MySQL...)
 - [ ] other platforms?
+(MariaDB, SQLite, PostgreSQL, ...)

 Author: